Home » Services » Mole Control

 There are several factors that come into play here — the extent of mole activity, the size of your lawn, number of moles present, environment, time of year, weather, and new mole activity — as well as many other factors that play a role in mole eradication.
 Therefore, it is impossible to say how long the service will be needed.

 For this reason, we do not require long-term contracts.
-For others, though, a long-term agreement makes sense — and saves them money in the long run.
+For others, though, a long-term agreement makes sense — and may save them money in the long run.

 If trapping the moles, where do you place the traps?
 How many traps will you set?